 Extreme weather disasters like intense storms, floods and droughts are becoming more frequent, imposing real costs on companies and the communities they help support.
 Climate change threatens facilities and operations, supply and distribution chains, and access to electricity and water.
 It can also prevent employees from coming to work and customers from buying products or services.

-C2ES research shows that more than 90 percent of companies in the S&P Global 100 Index see extreme weather and climate change impacts as current or future risks to their business.
+C2ES research shows that nearly all companies in the Standard & Poor’s Global 100 Index have identified physical risks that climate change poses to their businesses.
 Many of these companies regularly plan for and report climate risks.
 Many also see their resilience efforts as opportunities to reduce costs.
 Conserving energy or water, for example, not only safeguards against interruption in supply, but also saves money.

-Nearly 300 companies have set greenhouse gas emission reduction targets in line with climate science, and over 100 companies joined RE100, setting goals to be powered by 100 percent renewable energy.
-Companies are also making their products more sustainable and encouraging their employees and customers to live more sustainably. .
+More than 500 companies have set greenhouse gas emission reduction targets in line with climate science, and more than 280 companies joined RE100, setting goals to be powered by 100 percent renewable energy.
+Three-quarters of companies in C2ES’s Business Environmental Leadership Council have set net-zero targets.
+Companies are also making their products more sustainable and encouraging their employees and customers to live more sustainably.

 Addressing climate change as a business strategy also creates opportunities for companies to develop technologies, products, and services that mitigate climate change, and help customers adapt to the physical changes already underway.
 This creates a competitive business advantage, leads to economic growth, creates jobs, and speeds the transition to a global clean energy economy.

-A recent analysis by Advanced Energy Economy, a national association of business leaders, found that:
+A 2019 analysis by a national association of business leaders, found that:

-- Advanced energy is a $200 billion industry in the United States and $1.4 trillion worldwide.
-Over the past six years, the U.S. advanced energy market has grown 28 percent, with significant economic impact, now supporting more than 3 million jobs across the nation.
+- Advanced energy is a $238 billion industry in the United States and $1.6 trillion worldwide.
+Revenue from advanced energy increased 11 percent in 2018, and the industry supports more than 3.5 million jobs across the nation.

-- Globally, revenue from products and services that make buildings more energy efficientgrew at twice the rate of the global economy in 2016, to a total of $1.4 trillion.
+- Globally, revenue from products and services that make buildings more energy efficient grew 9 percent in 2018, to a total of $298.5 billion.